dotnet/runtime/src/tests/Interop/Swift/README.md

 ### Name mangling

 In order to simplify the testing we can use mangled name as the entry point.
 This provides a number of advantages, specifically for functions that have name overlap (i.e. functions with the same name that return different types) for which we cannot disambiguate from C#.
 The `Binding Tools for Swift` reads the dylib, pulls the public symbols and demangles them.
-However, we should discover in which cases extra wrappers may not be required and possibility to perform entry point mangling within the runtime.
+However, we should discover the possibility to perform entry point name mangling within the runtime.
 In this case, it may slow down the compiler for non-Swift interops and have limitations for functions that have name overlap.

 ### P/Invoke thunks

 The P/Invoke thunks should simplify register juggling by using predefined set of registers for `self` and `error` cases.
 We should explore possibilities and limitations of P/Invoke with instance functions.
-Additionally, we should consider using COM Interop for instance functions as well.

 ### Type marshalling